PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

   - Get the actual persons behind the list.
   - On a funnel, get the success/dropoff for each step.
 - Through persons/cohorts
-  - Show people who have done various things
+  - Show people who have done various events any number of times
+  - Show people whose properties match certain values

 All these tools operate by passing to various API endpoints a HUGE object of type `FilterType`: